ooples/pine_script_docs/source/essential/Alerts.rst

 ``{{exchange}}``
-    Exchange of the symbol used in the alert (NASDAQ, NYSE, MOEX, etc).
+    Exchange of the symbol used in the alert (NASDAQ, NYSE, MOEX, etc.).
 Note that for delayed symbols, the exchange will end with “_DL” or “_DLY.”
 For example, “NYMEX_DL.”

 ``{{interval}}``
     Returns the timeframe of the chart the alert is created on.